COURAGE

 “Leadership is influence.
 Nothing more.
 Nothing Less.”
 John Maxwell

 The foundation of leadership is trust.
-Trust is necessary for you to influence people and develop into a good leader.
+Trust is necessary to influence people and develop into a good leader.
 Who wants to follow someone they cannot trust?
 Trust is the foundation on which you will build your leadership credentials.
 So, tell the truth, even if it hurts, as this will allow others to see that you have integrity and are a person they want to follow.
 If you make a promise, keep it.
 Don’t say, “I was just kidding,” or your fingers were crossed to get out of a promise.
 A promise must be solid.

 CREDIBILITY